steelwheels/JSTools/Document/jsh-sys.md

 * _For jsh commandline_: You can stop the process in the current window by choosing _Stop menu item_ at Edit menu or pressing COMMAND-. key (`period` key + `command` key).

+## Boot
+### Run command file
+If you put `.jshrc` JavScript file on your home directory, the file is parsed at the boot time (before outputting 1st prompt).

+This file is used to customize the shell setting.
+The [Preference](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Class/Preference.md) object supports to setup custom parameters for the shell.
+Even if you want to common library for your application, do not define in this file.
+Use [JavaScript package (`.jspkg`)](https://github.com/steelwheels/JSTools/blob/master/Document/jspkg.md) instead of this file.

 ## Environment
+### Preference
+The Preference object has parameter and attributes of the system.
+You can access them by [Preference class](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Class/Preference.md).

 ### Environment variables
 See [Environment class](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Class/Environment.md) to access them by JavaScript.
 They will be shared beyond the processes.